fcastello/ansible-role-dhcpd-docker/README.md

+# DEPRECATION NOTICE!!!!

+This repository is using a deprecated DHCP server from isc DHCP.
+It was updated to maintain some internal DHCP but soon to be migrated to ISC Kea DHCP server.
+Use at your own risk as it might have security vulnerabilities.

 # ansible-role-dhcpd-docker

 Ansible role to configure and deploy a docker container for running isc dhcpd server.

 # requirements
-- ubuntu 18.04.
-It might work in other ubuntu versions but has been tested with ubuntu 18.04
+- ubuntu 24.04.
+It might work in other ubuntu versions but has been tested with ubuntu 24.04.
+Other versions like 18.04 and 20.04 have been reported to work
 - docker: Needs docker installed in the server